 To begin, grease a crockpot or slow cooker with oil to ease clean up.
 Then, add diced onion, diced carrots, and diced celery to the slow cooker with the turkey stock ands tir gently.

-Then, in a small mixing bowl, combine softened butter with minced garlic, salt, pepper, dried thyme, sage, and rosemary.
+Then, in a small bowl, whisk softened butter with minced garlic, salt, pepper, dried thyme, sage, and rosemary.

 Rub the butter mixture all over the top and bottom or the turkey breast and under the skin of the turkey.